ManufacturaInd/badger/README.md

 -----------------

-Bitmap font formats like BDF or PCF can be converted to the PIL font format using the ``pilfont.py`` script that comes with Pillow.
+Bitmap font formats like BDF or PCF can be converted to the PIL font format using the ``pilfont.py`` script that comes with Pillow; it should be ready to use in your shell by typing `pilfont` or `pilfont.py`.

 There's some good libre bitmap fonts around, we could certainly do with a bigger list: